navidrome/website/content/en/docs/usage/admin/cli.md

 | `mf` | Media file |     ✓     |     ✓     |             |    ✓     |
 | `dc` | Disc       |     ✓     |           |             |          |

-Media files are not re-enqueued in bulk because they resolve from embedded tags only, at scan time or on first view.
-They are still queued, though, so `cancel` applies.
-Disc artwork keeps no stored state at all — it is resolved on every request and cached by content — so there is nothing for `refresh` to clear.
-Playlists and radios are accepted by `explain`, which reports their stored state and queue row, but they do not walk a priority chain.
+`reprocess` skips media files.
+A track's artwork comes only from its embedded tags, and Navidrome reads them at scan time or the first time someone views the track.
+Media files still end up in the queue, so `cancel` can remove them.
+Disc artwork has no stored state.
+Navidrome resolves it on every request and caches the result by content, so `refresh` has nothing to clear. `explain` accepts playlists and radios and shows their stored state and queue row, but they have no priority chain to walk.

 #### `artwork status`